-A funicular uses the technology of an elevator (a cable pulling a car up) and the technology of a railroad (a car on a track).
+A funicular railway uses the technology of an elevator (a cable pulling a car up) and the technology of a railroad (a car on a track).
 Devised in the 15th century as a way of getting people and things up steep hillsides, the funicular now is more likely to carry skiers to the top of a mountain.
-In the United States, they are often referred to as incline railways.
+In the United States, they are often called an incline railway, or a double inclined elevator.

 A conventional train could never travel up such a steep incline because the steel train wheels don't have enough traction against steel rails.
 Trains that do climb mountains go up tracks that spiral around the mountain or go through many switchbacks.

 You might be wondering then, why not build a train with rubber tires instead?
 They might have enough traction to make it up a steep slope.
 The reason trains have steel wheels and tracks is to minimize rolling resistance.